 What does it cost?

 Stages 1 and 2 are provided to you entirely free by the Stratford Festival.
 The only cost to participate in the program is your students' theatre tickets and transportation for Stage 3.
 If your school serves low-income families and you wish to apply for subsidy of your bus expenses, please complete the Subsidy Request Form available below.

-If you have not already booked your tickets for Stage 3, a deposit of $120 is required to confirm your registration.
-This will become the deposit for your ticket order.
+If you have not already booked your tickets for Stage 3, the non-refundable $120 deposit for your ticket order is required at the time of your registration for the program.

 Who is it for?